mihirp161/mihirp161.github.io/_pages/about.md

 Designed in India.
 Made in the USA.\
 <sup><sup>*(I know it's cringey, but please go with it.)*</sup></sup>

-I'm Mihir Patel, a Data Scientist from Tampa, currently seeking further education in computer science from UF-Online.
+I’m Mihir Patel, a Data Scientist from Tampa, currently pursuing further education in Computer Science through UF-Online.

 Been fortunate enough to gain and share knowledge in the academic space for six-plus years.